-In the United States, for a long time has been exist a program called “Parole” that is directed by the United Stated Citizenship and Immigration Services (USCIS), keep in mind that parole is not a visa type, but is a type of specific acceptance by the United States.
+In the United States, for some time now there is a program called “parole” that is directed by the United States Citizenship and Immigration Services (USCIS), keep in mind that parole is not a visa type, but is a type of specific acceptance by the United States.
 The consular section does it the most of the development of parole.
 People who entering with parole do not have the status of legal permanent resident (LPR), but through the Cuban Adjustment Act (CAA) those with parole program can adjust their status to LPR after the year and a day of entering the country.

 The Citizenship and Immigration Services provided to people who start the process of family reunification (CP1) to travel to the U.S. with parole, without waiting in Cuba for an immigrant visa.
 For people who are given parole, having the possibility to apply for legal permanent residency or green card, while the waiting time for it has passed.
 The major objective of the program is to facilitate a Family Reunification through immigration to the United States in a safe, legal and organized, thus preventing illegal maritime migration.

-The National Visa Center sends to the U.S. citizen or legal permanent resident who make the request a written notice tell them that the I-130 was accepted and your family is eligible to be parted from the parole of Cuban family reunification (CFRP).
-Upon receiving this notification should continue with the next step will be to schedule an appointment to interview your family, you must provide all data contained in the letter sent by the National Visa Center (NVC).
+The National Visa Center sends the U.S. citizen or legal permanent resident who makes the request a written notice to let them know that the I-130 was accepted and that their family is eligible to be parted from the parole of Cuban family reunification (CFRP).
+Upon receiving this notification should continue with the next step, that will be to schedule an appointment to interview the family, they must provide all data contained in the letter sent by the National Visa Center (NVC).

-At the time of the interview, your family in Cuba must attend all required original documents, such as civil documents showing the relationship of you and your family in Cuba, passport and the results of the medical exam.
-If parole is delivered to your familiar will be delivered to their travel documents in about 5 or 6 weeks after the interview, remember that you can check on the website if the documents are ready.
+At the time of the interview, your family in Cuba must obtain all required original documentation, such as civil documents showing the relationship of you and your family in Cuba, passports and the results of the medical exams.
+If parole is given to your family they will be delivered their travel documents in about 5 or 6 weeks after the interview, remember that you can check online through the website the status of the documents.

-For Cubans that are processed under the program Cuban Family Reunification Parole (CFRP) there is a fee to be paid, either at the time of interview and when they pick up their travel documents.
-Since 2012 the U.S. Citizenship and Immigration Services in the United States began to inform applicants of the family reunification program of parole a Form I-134 called Affidavit which shows that your families not become a public charge in the United States.
+For Cubans that are processed under the program Cuban Family Reunification Parole (CFRP), there is a fee to be paid, either at the time of interview or when they pick up their travel documents.
+Since 2012 the U.S. Citizenship and Immigration Services in the United States began to inform applicants of the family reunification program of parole a Form I-134 AKA (also known as) Affidavit, which shows that your family will not become a financial responsibility for the United States.

-This visa is allowing for Cubans who are over 21 and have been granted parole (CP1) family request parole for any member of your family, this is done in two parts, an application for approval to process as parole family and after being approved go to the interview to ask for parole.
+This visa allows for Cubans who are over the age of 21 and have been granted parole (CP1) to request parole for any member of their family.
+This is a two-step process, first, an application is sent for approval, and then the family must go to the interview for approval.

-Family reunification for Cubans is the most popular topic in Miami because many people’s want to bring their families to USA and to help them chart a better future and achieve a higher quality of life.
+Family reunification for Cubans is the most popular topic in Miami because many people want to bring their families to the USA to help them achieve a better future and a higher quality of life.
 In Miami, we have attorneys who have a thorough overview of programs and knowledge of the procedures to be performed for the act of family reunification.
-Gallardo Law Firm has an online legal advise on our website to help you as soon as possible.
+Contact Gallardo Law Firm today to have a qualified attorney assist you in this process.